Unprecedented Release of Cannabis Licensing Information

 statutory and regulatory structures that deal with highly sensitive

-information: medical marijuana, which necessarily protects patients and
+information: medical cannabis, which necessarily protects patients and

 providers, and taxation, which protects the financial and proprietary